5 Common Examples of Negligent Driving

 Contact Hollis Law Firm for an Experienced Reckless Driving Accident Lawyer to Help Your Case

-Depending on the circumstances and negligent acts surrounding a car accident, every case is different and can result in varying effects for the injured person.
+Depending on the circumstances and negligent acts surrounding a car crash, every case is different and can result in varying effects for the injured person.
 Securing proof of negligence and determining liability may be challenging in a state with comparative negligence rules.
 Despite this, an experienced lawyer at Hollis Law Firm may help you gather evidence, negotiate a settlement, and help ensure your rights are protected from the negligent party’s tactics in refuting a claim.

 We understand the damage and life changes that follow a car collision, especially if a family member is involved in a fatal accident.
 With the right attorney in Kansas and Missouri, your case may benefit from professional legal resources that support your case.
 Complete a contact form or call (800) 701-3672 to schedule a case review.